Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [ ] ~~Automatically copy the last response to the clipboard (without clicking on the extension icon)?~~

 ### Bugs/Issues:
-- [ ] Export bug on Perplexity thread: https://www.perplexity.ai/search/Quel-nom-donner-TTxbvUcKQ9ib8r0O_I4tjQ?s=c
 - [ ] Extension icon not updated on Firefox
   => User needs to click or manually allow the extension to access websites
 - [ ] Detect when connected or something to anticipate and specify the "Export all threads" button usability
 - [ ] "Export All Threads": Button "Stop exporting" always visible after export is finished => Redirect to homepage when export is finished
 - [ ] (Web: Exported links beginning with # prepended by page url)
-- [ ] ~~Pair programmer: Line breaks in user questions (Phind uses spaces as line breaks)~~
+- [x] Export bug on Perplexity thread: https://www.perplexity.ai/search/Quel-nom-donner-TTxbvUcKQ9ib8r0O_I4tjQ?s=c
 - [x] Perplexity: Export error when sending file https://www.perplexity.ai/search/9afe2327-9ca6-473b-8ec6-9ebcd8d862fe?s=u
 - [x] "Rate on Chrome Web Store" for Firefox users